partigabor/aromatica-old/content/items/ginger.md

 bibFile = "static/files/bibliography.json"
 +++

->The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinaleSee also Wild ginger.
+>The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale.
+See also Wild ginger.

 <center>